da-penguin-guy/Virgil/Overview.md

 For example, a mixer changing a stagebox's gain would only contain the gain value for one preamp, instead of containing pad, phantom power, etc.
 Commands are sent using TCP to ensure no packets are dropped.

-Look at the example JSON or the python script for more specific information.
+Look at the example JSON or the example scripts for more specific information.

 # Status Updates
 Status updates are sent from a slave device to all subscribed master devices whenever a property in a preamp is updated.